 What to Avoid When Using Your Dutch Oven on Glass Stovetops

-Lift your pot gently rather than sliding your Dutch oven.
+Lift your pot gently rather than slide your Dutch oven.
 If you need to slide your Dutch oven onto your plate, lift it gently and place it in the desired position instead.

 These deposits may burn on your glass stovetop and leave stains on your glass.
 Don’t worry, you can wash your cast iron pot with soap and water as long as you season it after each wash.